MODIS Global Terrestrial Drought Severity Index

 The remotely-sensed DSI uses operational global land products derived from NASA satellite observations, namely the MODIS terrestrial evapotranspiration (ET) and vegetation greenness products.
 ET is a metric of ecosystem functional status and is directly related to the water, carbon and energy cycles of the land surface.
 The ratio of ET to potential ET (PET) is commonly used as an indicator of terrestrial water availability and associated wetness or drought.
 Satellite vegetation greenness indices (VIs), especially the Normalized Difference VI (NDVI), can potentially link climate changes (e.g. increasing frequency and severity of drought) and vegetation responses with land-atmosphere water, carbon and energy fluxes, and associated climate feedbacks (Atkinson et al., 2011).
 The DSI incorporates NDVI and the ratio of ET to PET into a single index theoretically ranging from unlimited negative values (drier than normal) to unlimited positive values (wetter than normal).
 More detailed information on the DSI can be found on Scholar Works

 Main Data Inputs

-The DSI dataset is provided on our FTP site for Earth’s entire 109.03 million km2 global vegetated land surface from 2000 - 2011 at 8-day and annual time intervals, and 0.5 and 0.05 degree spatial resolution.
+The DSI dataset for Earths entire 109.03 million km2 global vegetated land surface from 2000 - 2011 at 8-day and annual time intervals, and 0.5 and 0.05 degree spatial resolution.
 Future years will be produced and posted periodically, but not in real time.

 Annual global terrestrial Drought Severity Index (DSI) data over the 2000-2011 MODIS record.
 The DSI ranges theoretically from unlimited negative values to unlimited positive values for respective dry to wet climate deviations from prevailing conditions.